Hidden structure in the spectra of strongly correlated electrons in 1d

 \la{urq}

-Here we describe the elementary excitations on the boundary of the upper-right quadrant of Fig.~\ref{diag}, along which the model is integrable, and identify the `inverted transition'.

-First we take the repulsive Hubbard model, at $g=0$, $U>0$.
-The dispersion curves for the elementary excitations are presented on the left side of Fig.~\ref{HBdisp}.
-The spinons are gapless, whereas there is a Mott gap for the holons for any $U>0$ \cite{LiebWu68}.
-The $\pi$ range of the spinon momentum indicates a single branch in the spin sector.
-In contrast, the $2\pi$ range of the holon momentum indicates the existence of two branches of the fractionalised elementary holons.
-We thus label the excitations as $\overline{\overline {C0}}\,\overline{S1}$.
-(From a microscopic viewpoint, holons are dressed electrons, and spinons are dressed (spin $\pm1$) spin-flips \cite{exHubb}.)

-Along the $U=0$, $g>0$ line, the B-model's ground state also has gapless spinon and gapped holon elementary excitations, and their dispersion curves are presented on the right side of Fig.~\ref{HBdisp}.
-It can clearly be seen that here the extra branch appears in the spin sector, in the form of a distinctive `hourglass' dispersion, and so we label the model as $\overline {C0}\,\overline{\overline{S1}}$.
-(In this case, spinons are dressed electrons, and holons are dressed excitations of (charge $\pm2$) spin-singlet paired electrons \cite{HS2}.)
+We now consider the upper-right quadrant of Fig.~\ref{diag} (lower-left quadrant is related by the Shiba transformation) where the low-energy physics is Mott insulating, i.e.~with the charge sector gapped and the spin sector gapless.
+We wish to focus on the transition of the anomalous excitation branch from the charge sector (for the $u>0$ Hubbard model) to the spin sector (for the $\k>1$ B-model).
+Passing through the non-interacting point is highly singular, as there the excitations collapse onto uncoupled single-particle modes, and in 1d all physics is non-perturbative from here.
+Instead we proceed to analyse the elementary excitations on the outer boundary of the quadrant, along which the model remains integrable.

-We now proceed to examine the upper-right quadrant of Fig.~\ref{diag} by detailing the behaviour of excitations as one traces clockwise around its boundary.
-Starting with the repulsive Hubbard model, increasing $U$ causes the charge gap to diverge, and in the limit $U\to\infty$ the physics is projected onto the spin degrees of freedom $\{\ket{\ssd},\ket{\ssu}\}$.
-Increasing $g>0$ here, the model becomes that of the $J=-2\tanh g$ antiferromagnetic XXX chain, and only the spinon excitations remain in the spectrum.
+We start from the $u>0$ Hubbard model, for which the anomalous branch belongs to the charge sector.
+Increasing $u$ causes the charge gap to diverge, and in the limit $u\to\infty$ the physics is projected onto the spin degrees of freedom $\ket{\ssd},\ket{\ssu}$.
+That is, along the upper boundary of the quadrant the model is the antiferromagnetic Heisenberg spin chain with $|J|=\tfrac{4 \k}{1+\k^2}$, and only the spinon excitation branch remains in the accessible spectrum.